contractpendev/contractpen-work-client/README.md

 npm run compile

+### ContractPen

+ContractPen is a simple web user interface designed to allow people eventually to deploy legal contracts to the blockchain.
+The current goal is to integrate ContractPen.com with the Accord Project https://www.accordproject.org/ as this project allows legal contract clauses to execute on the blockchain.

 ### Creating a Cicero NodeJS program

 Cicero project is a Accord Project library, the purpose of this client contractpen_node_client is to allow a ContractPen.com Contracts data to be deployed to a Cicero NodeJS project.